 Identif ication of Confined Space:

+Addres ss of Project:

-Date: to
+Date: Valid from:to

-Purpo se of Entry
+Purpos se of Entry

-Autho rized Entrants:
+Author rized Entrants:

 (Authorized entrants are interchangeable with attendants)

-A. List the hazards to be controlled or eliminated for entry.
+Α. List the hazards to be controlled or eliminated for entry.

 1

 2

 3

+4

 5

-В. List the PPE and safety equipment required to perform the entry and job duties in the confined space.
+B. List the PPE and safety equipment required to perform the entry and job duties in the confined space) .

 1

 2

 3

-C. List the safety precautions required to perform the job.
+C. List the acceptable entry conditions (atmospheric readings, lighting, ventilation, PPE, etc) and safe precautions required to perform the job. ety

-1

-2.